 Surrogacy can be beneficial for all parties involved, but only if everyone is well-educated about the process and how to make it a success.
 Keep communication open as much as possible and be very clear in your expectations.
 With a good plan, you can get through the process with ease.

 Full-spectrum doula Brie Buxton can help you navigate through your birthing options.
 831.359.2668

-If you are expecting and due in very late August - October, please contact me for your FREE consultation!
+If you are expecting and due in January, March or April 2023, please contact me for your FREE consultation!